Edward Clifford Anderson

-Edward Clifford Anderson Sr. (November 8, 1815 – January 6, 1883) was a naval officer in the United States Navy, Mayor of Savannah, Georgia and a Colonel in the Confederate States Army during the American Civil War.
+Edward Clifford Anderson Sr. (November 8, 1815 – January 6, 1883) was a naval officer in the United States Navy, mayor of Savannah, Georgia and a Colonel in the Confederate States Army during the American Civil War.
 He commanded Fort James Jackson near Savannah before its capture in 1864.
-He was elected mayor of Savannah eight times, before and after the war, and on December 6, 1865, he became the first mayor to be elected after the war.
+He was elected mayor of Savannah eight times, before and after the war, and on December 6, 1865, he became the first mayor after the civil war.

 Early life and the US Navy

 Anderson was the ninth child of George Anderson and Eliza Clifford Wayne.
 One of his brothers was John Wayne Anderson, who commanded the Republican Blues for over thirty years.
 His grandfather, Captain George Anderson served in the American Revolutionary War and died aboard his ship, Georgia Paquet on a trip to Great Britain in 1775.
 Growing up around the docks of Savannah, he dreamed of being a famous naval officer much against his father's wishes.
 He attended the Round Hill School in Massachusetts from 1824 to 1830 before returning to Savannah, Georgia.
 Fulfilling his dream, he was appointed acting midshipman by Secretary of the Navy Levi Woodbury on October 20, 1833, he served on USS St. Louis for a year.
 On November 24, 1834, was commissioned midshipman and was assigned to 'Old Iron-sides', USS Constitution.
 He began keeping a diary during his tenure aboard Constitution, and added to it over the years, documenting his life and those of his shipmates.
 He later served on the frigate Macedonian, and on the sloops-of-war Warren, Vandalia, and Falmouth.
 During the years he cruised from Newfoundland to South America, Europe, the Caribbean Sea and the Gulf of Mexico.
 On May 16, 1840, he was promoted to passed midshipman, and became acting master of USS Falmouth.